Roundabout (Yes song): Other

-"Roundabout" was featured on the re-released version of Grand Theft Auto Vs Los Santos Rock Radio radio station.

 "Roundabout" was played during Yes' induction to the Rock and Roll Hall of Fame in 2017.
 The song was performed by keyboardist Rick Wakeman, vocalist Jon Anderson, guitarists Steve Howe and Trevor Rabin, and drummer Alan White with Rush bassist Geddy Lee filling in for Chris Squire, who died in 2015.

-The intro is quoted in the song "No God" by American punk rock group The Germs.
+A cover version of this song, by Todd Rundgren, John Wesley and Tony Kaye can be heard in the 2018 Tribute Album "A Life in Yes - The Chris Squire Tribute."